NioTheFirst/Competition-Materials/README.md

 - Only your first submission will be counted
 - You may use the slides provided and/or Google.
 - Rewards will be in cash or Venmo, depending on preferance.
+- Check this site often!
+Any updates will be posted here.